Benefits of Folate

 Other benefits of folate include the formation of normal red blood cells, along with vitamin B12 and iron.
 A deficiency causes one kind of anemia.

-A folate deficiency is also implicated in stroke, heart disease and premature senility because of its inverse correlation with toxic homocysteine; that is a breakdown product of protein metabolism that the body seeks to neutralise immediately but the process is entirely dependent on certain minerals and vitamins.
+A folate deficiency is also implicated in stroke, heart disease and premature senility because of its inverse correlation with toxic homocysteine.
+That is a breakdown product of protein metabolism that the body seeks to neutralise immediately; but the process is entirely dependent on certain minerals and vitamins.

 Broccoli reigns supreme as the queen of those foods that help prevent malignant disease; it is rich in folate and easy to grow in the home garden.
-For the DC it is its proven prevention of arthritis properties that makes it attractive; plant it in your patch if you have the space.
+For the DC it is its proven prevention of arthritis that makes it attractive; plant it in your patch if you have the space.

-head has been picked.
-It is perfect for use in a simple, very easy to
+One branching variety continues to send out florets long after the main head has been picked.
+It is perfect for use in a simple, delicious broth.
+Go to broccoli facts and scroll down to the soup.

 Large amounts of B12 and choline, along with high folate levels are essential.
 These three vitamins work hand in glove; deficiencies causes many similar problems.
 However, they are found in very different food sources.

-Vegan weight loss[4] in particular is a problem for B12, but mackerel recipes and free range eggs are particularly rich in this vitamin and choline; and other essential substances such as omega-3.
+Vegan weight loss[4] in particular is a problem for B12 but mackerel recipes and free range eggs are particularly rich in this vitamin and choline; and other essential substances such as omega-3.

 Can you tell which of these eggs is free range?